hanke0/rtunnel/README.md

    - The client connects to the configured local service
    - Data is bidirectionally relayed through the encrypted tunnel

-4. **Security**: All traffic is encrypted using AES-256-GCM, and clients can only connect to addresses specified in `allowed_addresses`.
+4. **Security**: All traffic is encrypted by tls v1.3, and clients can only connect to addresses specified in `allowed_addresses`.

 ## Use Cases